American Gigolo (soundtrack): Overview

 The song "Love and Passion" was written by director Paul Schrader and Moroder and was performed by Cheryl Barnes, and can be heard in the movie in the gay nightclub scene (filmed at Los Angeles gay club The Probe, which opened in 1978) where Gere's character Julian goes to find Leon, his pimp.

 The Giorgio Moroder instrumental "The Seduction (Love Theme)" was also recorded by German bandleader James Last as a saxophone tune featuring David Sanborn (uncredited).
 This cover version peaked at number 28 in the Billboard Hot 100 in May 1980.

-Not featured on the soundtrack but played in film is John Hiatt’s “Take Off Your Uniform”, which was featured on his 1979 album Slug Line.
+Not featured on the soundtrack but played in film is John Hiatt's "Take Off Your Uniform", which was featured on his 1979 album Slug Line.

 American Gigolo was one of two soundtrack albums to be written and produced by Moroder in 1980, the other being Foxes, which included Donna Summer's hit single "On the Radio" as well as tracks by Janis Ian and Cher.

 In 1979, Moroder had won an Academy Award for Original Music Score for his soundtrack to Midnight Express.
 At the same ceremony, Donna Summer's "Last Dance", produced by Moroder from the soundtrack to Thank God It's Friday, won an Academy Award for best song (as well as a Golden Globe).
 Following the success of American Gigolo and Blondie's "Call Me" in 1980, Moroder went on to compose and produce for several more soundtracks throughout the 1980s.
-These included Cat People – including David Bowie's hit single "Cat People (Putting Out Fire)" (1982), Flashdance – including Irene Cara's "Flashdance...
+These included Cat People – including David Bowie's single "Cat People (Putting Out Fire)" (1982), Flashdance – including Irene Cara's "Flashdance...
 What a Feeling" (1983), Scarface – including Debbie Harry's "Rush Rush" (1983), Metropolis and Freddie Mercury's "Love Kills" (1984) and Top Gun including Berlin's "Take My Breath Away" (1986).

 The American Gigolo soundtrack album has been re-issued on CD by both PolyGram and its successor company Universal Music.